Nonesuch Works › Resources › For Artists › Brand Collaboration Guide

 What Artists Should Know Before Accepting a Brand Collaboration

-Brand collaborations can be significant opportunities.
+Artist-brand collaborations can be significant commercial opportunities.
 They can also be poorly structured, undervalued and unexpectedly limiting.
-Knowing what to look for before you agree to anything makes a material difference.
+Knowing what to look for in a brand collaboration agreement before you agree to anything makes a material difference to both the fee and the terms you walk away with.

 Understand what you are agreeing to

 Verbal conversations and email exchanges are not a contract.
-A letter of agreement or formal contract should set out the scope, fee, deliverables, usage rights and payment schedule in writing.
+A letter of agreement or formal contract should set out the scope, fee, deliverables, usage rights, exclusivity provisions and payment schedule in writing before work begins.

 Know what rights you are licensing

-Usage rights are one of the most commonly misunderstood elements of a brand deal.
-What the brand can do with your work after the collaboration, where, for how long, and in what format, affects the value of what you are providing.
+Usage rights and IP licensing are one of the most commonly misunderstood elements of a brand collaboration deal.
+What the brand can do with your work after the collaboration, where, for how long, and in what format, directly affects the value of what you are providing.
+Many initial brand offers contain broad, perpetual licensing terms that are not reflected in the proposed fee.

 A broad or unlimited licence is worth more than a narrow one.
-If a brand wants to use your work widely, across platforms, in advertising, internationally, or in perpetuity, that should be reflected in the fee.
+If a brand wants to use your work widely, across platforms, in advertising, internationally, or in perpetuity, the brand collaboration fee should reflect the full scope of that licensing.

 Creative control matters as much as the fee

-Some collaborations offer a strong fee and then involve significant creative compromise.
+Some brand collaborations offer a strong fee and then involve significant creative compromise.
 Others are lighter on fee but allow genuine creative freedom.
-Neither is automatically right or wrong, but you should know which you are entering into.
+Neither is automatically right or wrong, but you should know which you are entering into before you agree to anything.

 Approval processes, revision rounds and sign-off structures all affect how much creative control you retain in practice.
-These are worth discussing before you agree to the project.
+These are worth negotiating and documenting before the project begins.

 Have a number before the conversation

-Going into a fee negotiation without a number in mind is a disadvantage.
+Going into a brand collaboration fee negotiation without a number in mind is a disadvantage.
 Know what the project will cost you to deliver, what your time is worth, what rights are being requested, and what you want to walk away with.
 Then hold to it.
+Brand budgets for artist collaborations are almost always larger than the initial offer suggests.

-Artist Strategy Sessions are available for artists navigating a live brand collaboration before signing.
+Artist Strategy Sessions are available for artists navigating a live brand collaboration before signing, covering fee structure, rights negotiation and deal terms.